underscoreio/essential-slick/src/pages/basics.md

 - the database driver for H2; and
 - a logging library, which Slick requires for its internal debug logging.

-In addition we're using JodaTime, which we think is a great library for working with dates and times on the JVM.
+In addition we're using JodaTime, which we think is a great library for working with dates and times on the Java Virtual Machine.

 We'll run this script later in this chapter.